hanyang-hu/S3FVIN/README.md

 ## Citation
-If you find our papers/code useful for your research, please cite our work as follows.
+If you find the original LieFVIN papers/code useful for your research, please cite their work as follows.

 1. V. Duruisseaux, T. Duong, M. Leok, N. Atanasov.
 [Lie Group Forced Variational Integrator Networks for Learning and Control of Robot Systems](https://arxiv.org/pdf/2211.16006.pdf). arxiv 2022..